Hyperbolic $P(\Phi)_2$-model on the plane: Introduction

-\begin{remark}\rm (i) A slight modification of the proof of Theorem \ref{THM:1} applies to the deterministic NLW \eqref{NLW2} on $\R^2$ with the Gibbsian initial data, thus yielding global well-posedness of (the renormalized version of) \eqref{NLW2} with $\Law (u(0), \dt u(0)) = \rhoo_\infty$ and invariance of $\rhoo_\infty$ under the resulting dynamics.
-See \cite{MV} for the one-dimensional case.
-We also mention \cite{BO00, Xu, CdS1, CdS2, KMV, Bring3, OQS} for works on the construction of invariant Gibbs dynamics for Hamiltonian PDEs on unbounded domains.
+\begin{remark}\rm (i) A slight modification of the proof of Theorem \ref{THM:1} applies to the deterministic NLW \eqref{NLW2} on $\R^2$ with the Gibbsian initial data, thus yielding global well-posedness of (the renormalized version of) \eqref{NLW2} with $\Law (u(0), \dt u(0)) = \rhoo_\infty$ and invariance of $\rhoo_\infty$ under the resulting dynamics.\footnote{In a recent preprint \cite{BL22}, Barashkov and Laarne independently obtained global well-posedness and invariance of the Gibbs measure the deterministic NLW \eqref{NLW2} on $\R^2$ (with $k = 3$).} See \cite{MV} for the one-dimensional case.
+We also mention \cite{BO00, BTT, Deng, Xu, CdS1, CdS2, KMV, Bring3, OQS} for works on the construction of invariant Gibbs dynamics for Hamiltonian PDEs on unbounded domains, (including those with confining potentials).

 \noi (ii) In this paper, we only consider the defocusing case $k \in 2\N+1$.
 If (a)~$k \in 2\N+2$ or (b)~$k \in 2\N+ 1$ but with the $-$ sign on the potential energy $\frac 1 {k+1}\int u^{k+1} dx$ in \eqref{Hamil1}, namely, the focusing case, then it is known that the associated (renormalized) Gibbs measure on the two-dimensional torus $\T^2$ is not normalizable even with a taming by a power of the Wick-ordered $L^2$-norm; see \cite{OST}.
 See also \cite{BS}.
+We refer interested readers to \cite{LRS, OST2, OOT1, OOT2} on the (non-)construction of focusing Gibbs measures on the general $d$-dimensional torus.

-When $k = 2$, it is possible to construct the Gibbs measure on $\T^2$ with a taming by a power of the Wick-ordered $L^2$-norm (see \cite{BO99, OST}) and the associated invariant Gibbs dynamics for the hyperbolic $\Phi^3_3$-model on $\T^2$; see Remark 1.8 in~\cite{OTh2}.
+When $k = 2$, it is possible to construct the Gibbs measure on $\T^2$ with a taming by a power of the Wick-ordered $L^2$-norm (see \cite{BO99, OST}) and the associated invariant Gibbs dynamics for the hyperbolic $\Phi^3_2$-model on $\T^2$; see Remark 1.8 in~\cite{OTh2}.
 See also \cite{OOT2} for the three-dimensional case.
-Due to the non-defocusing nature of the problem, however, we expect a certain triviality phenomenon to take place in taking a large torus limit of the $L$-periodic $\Phi^3_2$-measure, just as in the one-dimensional focusing case \cite{Rider, TolW}.
+Due to the non-defocusing nature of the problem, however, we expect a certain triviality phenomenon to take place in taking a large torus limit of the $L$-periodic $\Phi^3_2$-measure, just as in the one-dimensional focusing case \cite{Rider, TolW}.\footnote{See a recent preprint \cite{SS} on the triviality of the $\Phi^3_2$-measure on the plane.}

 \noi (iii) In \cite{Tolo, Tolo3}, the second author proved ergodicity of the Gibbs measure for the hyperbolic $\Phi^{k+1}_d$-model posed on $\T^d$ when $d = 1, 2$.
+See also \cite{FT}.
 It is of interest to study the corresponding problem on $\R^d$.

 \end{remark}

 \begin{remark} \rm (i) As mentioned above, the equivalence of the $L$-periodic $\Phi^{k+1}_2$-measure $\rho_L$ and the base Gaussian free field $\mu_L$ on $\T^2_L$ is not uniform.
 In fact, it is expected that the limiting $\Phi^{k+1}_2$-measure $\rho_\infty$ on $\R^2$ constructed in Theorem \ref{THM:1}\,(i) and the base Gaussian measure (= the large torus limit of $\mu_L$) are mutually singular.
 We will address this issue in a forthcoming work.